omeka/classic-enduser/docs/Technical/Adding_LightBox_to_Omeka.md

 ---
-title: Adding LightBox to Omeka
+title: Adding LightBox to Omeka Classic
 ---

 **Step One: Get the Lightbox Package**